15+ Beautiful Landscapes in Spain That Will Amaze You

 Its remote location is one of the charms of visiting Cap de Formentor; however, it’s still accessible by car and public transport.

-If you opt for driving, it’s important to know that the drive is very winding and sometimes complicated, especially the road leading to the lighthouse.
+If you opt to drive, it’s important to know that the drive is very winding and sometimes complicated, especially the road leading to the lighthouse.

 Playa de Las Catedrales, Lugo (Galicia)